'Treat homelessness like the emergency it is'

 Immediately implement plan and provide large quantities of shelters and housing.

-We have well over 4000 people unsheltered on our streets.
+We have over 1600 people unsheltered on our streets, with over 4000 houseless.

-100% of homeless women are reported to be sexually abused.
+Nearly 100% of homeless women are reported to be sexually abused or raped.